Dr-Sauce/WavvePlusPlus/README.md

 # Wavve++
-A shortcut that allows you to watch TV
+A shortcut that allows you to watch live TV on your iPhone.

 Want to use **Wavve++ for Mac** on your Mac..?
 Press the link [here](https://github.com/Dr-Sauce/WavvePlusForMac)!